 Imagine arriving in new city or a country far from home, nobodies understands your language and there if no WIFI anywhere near you.
 Well you could walk around and maybe find someone you can help you out or you download maps.me.
 It's working offline and I found my way no matter if I was in Africa, South America Oceania or anywhere in Europe.
 Just make sure you download the app and the region you are going to before arriving there.
 Not only that this app is showing you the fastest way, you can also find restaurants, bars, city sights and accommodations near you.
 There is no better travel app!

 If you are on a trip for several month you might make sure to have two different credit cards with you.
 Some places do not accept all cards.
 When traveling outside of the European Union make sure to deactivate geo-control on your card to get cash anywhere in the world.
 I usually don't use additional insurances when traveling abroad.
 The "Master Card Gold" includes pretty much everything I need.
 Just buy something at the airport, when arriving at your destination and your insurance is activated for 3 month.
-One travel insurance I can recommend is the deal STA-Travel is offering.
-Perfect if your trip will last for a few month.
+If you want specific insurance you might want to check with some travel agencies near your home to find the perfect travel insurance for you and your adventure.

 I always use an international drivers permits when going somewhere.
 Especially in Africa and Asia they will not let you go if you can't show at least a translated document.
 There are 3 different types of permits.
 Most of the countries stick to the oldest conventions but there are 2 new international ones.
 So take your time to really research the laws in the country you are going to.
 Also make sure to have your regular drivers license with you at any time.